 The first day we visited South Street using the bus, while the second we took the subway.
 I must admit the subway was faster, but not as interesting!

 Our favorite part of the museum was the ships, particularly the tall ships.
-The Peking, pictured to the right, was a windjammer–the grandest of the merchant sailing ships that sailed the waters during end of the 1800s and early 1900s–with a steel hull and four masts.
+Back in the day, windjammers–the grandest of the merchant sailing ships–sailed the waters during end of the 1800s and early 1900s.

-Back in the “day” ships like the Peking sailed the dangerous route around Cape Horn with a belly full of wheat.
-Peking’s fame, however, was for different reasons.
+These ships sailed the dangerous route around Cape Horn with a belly full of wheat.
+One of the ships recently at the Seaport, the Peking, got its fame for different reasons.
 The world got a glimpse of what it was like to sail a windjammer around the Horn in a training video made by Irving Johnson in 1929.
 In World War I the ship was awarded to Italy as war reparations, but was eventually purchased back by the museum in 1975.

 The Peking was one of the Flying P-Liner ships built in Hamburg, Germany by F. Laeisz.
-Indeed, the city of New York has made a gift of the Peking to Hamburg, Germany, and it’s scheduled to be moved there this summer (2012).
+Indeed, the city of New York made a gift of the Peking to Hamburg, Germany, a few years ago.
+The Wavertree ship of 1885 arrived in its place in 2016.

 There were, of course, many other hundreds of amazing artifacts of maritime heritage on display in the museum.
-My grandson loves the Titanic, so was pleased to find the Titanic Memorial Lighthouse on the pier.
+My grandson loves the Titanic, so was pleased to find the 60-foot high Titanic Memorial Lighthouse on the pier at Fulton and Pearl Streets.
 It was dedicated April 15, 1913, a year after the Titanic sunk.

 A walking tour of the district is fascinating, filled with all kinds of historical tidbits, such as that the streets were created with local landfill including entire ships!
 You’ll also hear about dog fighting rings and many tales of quirky seamen.

 I, of course, am always drawn to tales of the past, and there were many to discover at the South Street Seaport in Manhattan, New York.
 My grandson and I both share a passion for ships, even though we live on the dry (usually) prairies, so maritime museums are some of my favorite–this one, being part of America’s National Maritime Museum obviously being an excellent one.
-This history, along with my close-up encounter with the Statue of Liberty, all combined to put this family trip in the #13 spot on my 2012 Staycation tour of places I’ve visited in years past.
+This history, along with my close-up encounter with the Statue of Liberty, all combined to put this family trip at the top of our list.

 - South Street Seaport attractions and map – http://www.southstreetseaport.com/